Your brokerage's directory profile outranks you on your own name.

 Solo agents don't lose to better SEO.
 They lose to directory authority, the same-address local pack filter, and a Google Business Profile category model that treats the agent as a duplicate of the brokerage at the same address.
 The repair is entity architecture, not more content.

-Same-address Google Business Profile filter.
 Google's local pack diversity filter suppresses competing profiles at one physical address.
 When another agent at your brokerage's address is ranking, your profile gets filtered out for the same query.
 The work-around is distinct categories, areaServed schema that doesn't collide with sibling agents, and a RealEstateAgent node nested under the brokerage's parentOrganization that the local algorithm can disambiguate.

-Vicinity Update killed the city-name-in-business-name play.
 Stuffing your Google Business Profile name with city tokens stopped working when Google shipped the December 2021 Vicinity Update.
 The local algorithm now weighs proximity heavily and business-name queries lightly.
 NAR SOP 12-9 was always going to flag the stuffing anyway.
 The post-Vicinity pattern runs on categories, areaServed schema, and proximity, plus Service and Person entity authority on the content side.

-Zillow Premier Agent diverts the lead from your listing.
 When your listing ranks on Zillow, the Premier Agent program displaces your contact card with whichever Premier Agent bought the ZIP.
 The lead routes to them, not you.
 Independent organic visibility on your own domain bypasses the tollbooth.
-Buyer-representation content, neighborhood content on the SOP 10-2 safe-harbor pattern, and Service and Person entity authority capture the queries where the directories don't dominate the SERP.
+Buyer-representation content, neighborhood content on the SOP 10-2 safe-harbor pattern, and Service and Person entity authority capture the queries where the directories don't control the SERP.

-Brokerage firm name carried through every surface, by SOP.
 NAR Article 12 SOP 12-9 requires brokerage firm-name disclosure plus state(s) of licensure on every advertising surface including websites and social profiles.
 The disclosure goes into the title tag, the meta description, the footer, every page template.
 State commission rules (TREC, DRE, FREC, DOS) layer on font-size hierarchy and license-number visibility per jurisdiction.
-The compliance layer is part of the template, not a checklist.
+A real estate seo company serving solo agents has to read the SOP and the state rule on every page template before shipping, because the compliance layer is part of the template.

 From entity audit to ranking surface in four weeks.
 Then content cadence compounds.